About Bonnie

 Around that time, I began reading books that expanded my horizons.
 One of the most life-changing was Viktor Frankl’s Man’s Search for Meaning.
 From it, I gained a guiding question that would shape my entire life:

-“Assume you are 80 years old — what do you want to look back on?”
+“Assuming you are 80 years old, what do you want to look back on?”

 It was during this period I made a difficult decision: my husband and I wanted different things from life.
 We divorced, and three years later I met and married a man who valued giving one another the freedom to live as we envisioned.
 That was another good decision.